Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 ![](images/putin.png)

 ## Git add and commit (general rule, pull then push)

 ![](images/gitaddcommit.png)
 ![](images/commitmessage.png)

 Now that we have added a file… we need to update the github repository.
 We need to tell git what file changes we'd like to save.
 To do that we use the `git add` or `git rm` commands.

 `git add <filename>` to tell the code which files to add/save changes (in this case our new file).

+`git rm <filename>` to remove the file from the repository.
+If you just `rm` the file, it will disappear from your local directory but not the GitHub repository.

 `git commit` to document what item(s) you changed and why.
 This then creates a save point for the repository.
 This save point is only local until...

 `git push` to push your changes up to the remote repository on github.

-I’m going to add all files in the directory so I use \*.
+I’m going to add all files in the directory so I use `*`.

 When you commit you will go to a new screen.
 This screen is running vim and wants you to create a 'commit message' to document the changes you made.
 Keep in mind, what you put here will be forever on the internet.
 Check out [https://twitter.com/gitlost?lang=en](https://www.google.com/url?q=https://twitter.com/gitlost?lang%3Den&sa=D&source=editors&ust=1721333013905913&usg=AOvVaw3U5pv0E4ZUGK7rYqGbMzdf).